Eastern Story TellingThe Dark Herald

 The healer, the comforting voice, and the hand holder.
 The glue that holds the Nakama together.
 And invariably, the Chick.
-The Leader and Rival often vying for her affection, however, this isn’t a requirement of Nakama.
+The Leader and Rival often vying for her affection, however, this last isn’t a requirement of a Nakama.

 Another sub-trope of Nakama is that enemies will frequently become friends and join the Nakama.
 In Guron Lagann, Viral was the enemy.
 After the original leader, dies and Simon steps up to take his place, Viral eventually joins Simon’s Nakama as his Rival.

 Nakama is a trope native to the east but it isn’t too hard to find examples of hero teams in the West that fit the trope.

 One of the reasons that the third Star Wars trilogy failed in China (aside from it being hot, burning garbage) is that there was no Nakama.
 The potential was there for one, but it never developed.